Travel off the beaten path in New York State to Lewiston, the ultimate Niagara hidden gem.

 Castellani Art Museum

-The Castellani Art Museum (CAM) is Niagara’s small museum with a big mission.
+The Castellani Art Museum is a small museum in Lewiston town with a big mission.

 Italian immigrant and US Army WWII veteran Armand J. Castellani grew one small corner grocery store into a supermarket empire.

 Travels in Italy ignited a passion for art, so Armand and wife Eleanor became collectors.
-In later years, they donated important works to galleries and museums.
+In later years, they donated significant works to galleries and museums.

-Then in 1990, Mr. and Mrs. Castellani built a sophisticated showcase on the historic Niagara University campus.
-Clean contemporary lines and a bold marble-clad exterior interpret traditional classical shapes.
+Then in 1990, Mr. and Mrs. Castellani built a sophisticated showcase at Niagara University in Lewiston.

-Castellani Art Museum is always free: Free for students, for community, for everyone.
+In order to fulfill this mission, the Castellani Art Museum is always free: Free for students, for the community, and for everyone.

-Because, to quote CAM quoting Mr. Castellani: “In our little family store, I learned that people are everything.”
+Because, to quote Mr. Castellani himself: “In our little family store, I learned that people are everything.”

 Niagara Power Vista Center

-Your Niagara Power Player badge “flips the switch” to 50+ hands-on exhibits, photo ops, films, 4D simulator rides, and interactive displays.
+Your Niagara Power Player badge “flips the switch” to 50+ hands-on exhibits, photo ops, films, a 4D simulator ride, and interactive displays.

-Either explore on your own or arrange a group-guided tour in advance.
-Hear who won the AC versus DC debate between towering power titans Nikola Tesla and Thomas Edison.
+You won’t want to miss who won the AC versus DC debate between towering power titans – Nikola Tesla or Thomas Edison.

 If you’re a fishing fan, then take a long walk or a short drive down the Gorge to NYPA’s fishing pier.
 The pier is open from dawn to dusk daily in season.